Pradeep45-haha/social_media_app/README.md

 and authentication.

 ## To run this app
+0. Go to firebase and get google-services.json add to path <android/app> folder.
 1. Fill all empty string   <FirebaseOptions firebaseOptions = const FirebaseOptions(
   apiKey: "",
   authDomain: "",